vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/gs-tap-on-kind-pt1.md

   {{% callout %}} Ensure you have enough resources allocated to Docker to install Tanzu Application Platform {{% /callout %}}

 * [Install KIND](https://kind.sigs.k8s.io/docs/user/quick-start/):  KIND is the tooling you use to create the Kubernetes cluster on which you will install the Tanzu Application Platform.
 At the time of this writing, I am using KIND version `0.11.1`.
 The current prerequisites in the Tanzu Application Platform install docs list a Kubernetes cluster of at least version `1.19`.
+Currently, the most current version that should be used for Tanzu Application Platform is `1.21`.
 * [Install `kubectl`](https://kubernetes.io/docs/tasks/tools/): If you have ever worked with Kubernetes, you likely already have this prerequisite installed.
 At the time of this writing, I am using `kubectl` client version `1.22.1`.
 * [A Tanzu Network Account](https://account.run.pivotal.io/z/uaa/sign-up): Tanzu Application Platform and some other components will be downloaded from the Tanzu Network.
 You will need a valid account, which you can sign up for free.
 * [Install the `pivnet` CLI tool](https://github.com/pivotal-cf/pivnet-cli): **This is optional**.
 In this guide, the `pivnet` CLI tool is used for downloading some components of the Tanzu Application Platform.
 At the time of this writing, I am using `pivnet` version `3.0.1`.